 - Yamada in Sharkskin Man And Peach Hip Girl.
 He falls in love with his target.

-- Harry Flowers in Performance.
+- Harry Flowers, The Don, in Performance, is hinted to be gay several times and finally shown to share a bedroom with one of his subordinates.
 The main character, Chas, is homophobic and in deep denial about his boss.

 - Leonard, Martin Landau's character (according to Word of Gay) in North By Northwest.